Classroom Discussion Tips: Strategies & Tools to Engage Students Face-to-Face

 LET THE STUDENTS LEAD CLASSROOM DISCUSSIONS

 It is not always easy to step back as the teacher and wait for students to speak up.
 We are trained to think that we have to do all the talking or that silence equals a lack of understanding.
 In some cases, the latter may be true, but most of the time with classroom discussions, students need a minute to formulate an answer before they speak up in front of their peers.
 Letting the students lead also builds their confidence over time, and they learn how to encourage each other as well.
-An article on Edutopia entitled “Extending the Silence” suggests at least 15-20 seconds of wait time especially when students don’t know the answer.
+An article on Edutopia entitled “Extending the Silence” suggests at least 15-20 seconds of wait time, especially when students don’t know the answer.
 The article states, “Not every learner processes thinking at the same speed.
 Quality should be measured in the content of the answer, not the speediness,” and I wholeheartedly agree.
 The level of critical thinking and problem-solving required to participate in a meaningful conversation about a text is arguably one of the highest that students might encounter, especially when they know they are going to be required to keep it going.
 I would suggest only speaking up when you can see that the productive struggle has just become more of a struggle: if the silence goes on for minutes, if there is nothing left to say, if comments begin to repeat, or if the tone shifts.
 Otherwise, sit back and enjoy your students’ perspectives!

 HOLD STUDENTS ACCOUNTABLE TO THE TEXT IN DISCUSSIONS

 I always tell my students that there is a ton of flexibility when it comes to literature.
-That means that most of the time their interpretations are acceptable when they can be backed up with line support.
+That means that most of the time, their interpretations are acceptable when they can be backed up with line support.
 However, I do tell them that there are wrong answers.
 So, when they get out in the weeds or just have a blatantly erroneous reading of a text due to too much speculation, misreading, failure to remember details correctly, etc., we have to stop and go back to the text.
 Sometimes they will check each other, and other times I need to step in and ask students to take another look at the text.
 It is necessary to establish text dependency with all classroom discussions about literature from the start.
 We may reread the passages being discussed.
-Other times I might ask for line support.
+Other times, I might ask for line support.
 When students are writing answers to their questions from the task cards, for example, always require textual evidence.
-Otherwise, the purpose can get skewed, and the ultimate purpose of a classroom discussion is two-fold: teach students to correctly analyze a text and effectively communicate those ideas to others.
+Otherwise, the purpose can get skewed, and the ultimate purpose of a classroom discussion is two-fold: to teach students to correctly analyze a text and effectively communicate those ideas to others.

 Also, when thinking about accountability, grading comes to mind, and grading can be a sticky topic when it comes to discussions.
 I want my classroom discussions to be organic and free from judgment.
 I am usually enjoying the moment so much that I don’t like to take notes or make marks on who talked or didn’t.
 I’ve done that in the past, and I know it works well for some classrooms.
 I’d rather give a reading quiz or a prompt where students write afterward.
 Other times, students have done work prior to the discussion to prepare, and I’ll collect that.
 These days, I’m more in the space where I want to experience the discussion rather than evaluate it from the outside looking in.
 Plus, I want students to see the value of the discussion beyond the letter grade.